ryanvarley/adsbibtex/README.md

 Builds a bibtex file for a LaTeX document using by querying a list of bibcodes with NASA ADS

+## Why?

+Two reasons

+1. If you cite a preprint paper, this will automatically update the entry to the published version, when it is
+2. For really long bibtex files, its much easier to manage a list of bibcodes than bibtex entries, and you can divide them into sections with comments i.e.

+    # Transmission Spectroscopy
+    2008Natur.452..329S  Swain2008  # The presence of methane in the atmosphere of an extrasolar planet 2006AGUSM.A21A..06T  Tinetti2006

+    # Detrending Techniques
+    2013ApJ...766....7W  Waldmann2013

 ## Setup and installation
 You'll need the latest version of the ads module in python from [here](https://github.com/adsabs/adsabs-dev-api)